baopham/gopush/README.md

 Usage:
 ------
-List restricted branches in `~/.gopush` - one branch per line
+List your restricted branches in `.gopush_restricted` - one branch per line.
+The file can be in the current project or parent directory.
+`gopush` will look from the current directory and continue up to `$HOME`.

 ```
 gopush origin master